Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 ![PageParametersModel class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/deep_links_design_improvements/metrics/web/docs/features/deep_links/diagrams/page_parameters_model_class_diagram.puml)

 ##### PageParametersFactory
 The concrete `PageParametersModel` stores the data for concrete pages and knows how to convert this data from/into query parameters.
-However, the application should decide what implementation of `PageParametersModel` use for the current `RouteConfiguration`.
+However, the application should decide what implementation of `PageParametersModel` to use for the current `RouteConfiguration`.
 The `PageParametersFactory` is to help here.
 This factory encapsulates the creation of specific `PageParametersModel` from the given `RouteConfiguration` calling the specific model deserialization.

 Consider the following code snippet that demonstrates the `PageParametersFactory.create` method:
 ```dart